Rostlab/JS16_ProjectA/misc/twitter_crawler/readme.txt

   -Remember, that after a few days the target file will be several hundred MByte in size.
   -The target file should look like the "app/misc/twitter_crawler/mock_tweet.json"
 6. If you want, import the resulting file to the MongoDB database.
-  -The respective Mongoose model is in "app/models/tweets.js"
+  -Look at the json structure and create a respective model in /app/models/twitter.js
 7. Happy Text Mining!